parob/graphql-api/docs/schemas.rst

     The ``green`` shapes are *types*, the ``blue`` shapes are **query** *fields* and the ``orange`` shapes are **mutable** *fields*

-The above example as a GraphQL scheme would look like this:
+The above example as a GraphQL schema would look like this:

 .. code-block::
     :linenos: